This is our last morning at the USAF Academy. We've spent sixteen

 There has also been the truck engine trouble,

-a warning that two of our rather new truck tires aren't wearing properly, brake wiring
+a warning that two of our rather new truck tires aren't wearing properly, agonizingly slow and

-that require constant monitoring and phone calls, Congressional gridlock**
+constant monitoring and phone calls, and Congressional gridlock** that

-that is further depressing the stock and housing markets, and a rather
+is further depressing the stock and housing markets.

 **Unless you never listen to or read the news you probably know that